garrettsherm/catch-of-the-day/readme.md

 Copy contents of '/security-rules.json' into the Firebase database rules.

-Run 'npm start' to start application.
+Run 'npm run dev' to start application.

 Application will be running on localhost:3000.